I Remember Dr. Morris Dunbar – Professor of Biology on MLK Day

 Message of Gratitude for Professor Morris Dunbar sent to Morris Dunbar Jr. on MLK Day

 On MLK Day Giving Gratitude to a neighbor who invited me into his family life 55 years ago and taught me upper middle-class values and how to become an Intellectual. . .
-PROFESSOR MORRIS DUNBAR I am very happy reconnecting with the Dunbar Family after many decades.
+PROFESSOR MORRIS DUNBAR.
+I am very happy reconnecting with the Dunbar Family after many decades.

 Please give your father, Professor Morris Dunbar my warmest regards.
-Tell him that I really appreciated him being a father figure to me back in the day 55 years ago—taking us swimming at the YMCA, playing ping pong, and shooting pool in your basement, but most importantly letting me read some of the hundreds and hundreds of books you had in your family library at your home on Parkside Road in the Sherwood Forest of Northwest Detroit which did 3 things that changed my life forever:
+Tell him that I really appreciated him being a father figure to me back in the day 55 years ago—taking us swimming at the YMCA, playing ping pong, and shooting pool in your basement, but most importantly letting me read some of the hundreds and hundreds of books you had in your family library at your home on Parkside Road in the Palmer Woods neighborhood of Northwest Detroit which did 3 things that changed my life forever:

 (1) Reading those books put me on the road to loving and venerating the written word, becoming an Intellectual and eventually writing scholarly articles, essays and books myself, For example, I recently made a post on Facebook celebrating 40 years of publishing essays, articles, books, and scholarly law review articles on 5 continents – works that have been translated into over two dozen languages;